diztil/diztil.github.io/_posts/2022-08-25-poetry-worth.md

 > Directing blind plants, making skin tan,\
 > The sun had risen --- every Earthly object now greeting "Hi".

-If you believe that the poem is not worthy of being priced so high at the floor value of $5000, feel free to comment what you believe would be the appropriate value.
+If you believe that the poem is not worthy of being priced so high at the floor value of 5000 USD, feel free to comment what you believe would be the appropriate value.

 Alas!
 You have hereby reached the end of this audacious article that apparently audits my arrogance on an atomic level.
 Just jesting!
 No matter how highly acclaimed or lowly insulted I am, I never wish to breath for a single 'egoisitic minute', either explicit or implied.